PreyInstinct/Loot-Goblin-Filter/README.md

 ## Gold and Sellables

 I dramatically increased the thresholds at which gold piles will be visible compared to Kryszard.
 I also removed the detailed sell value tags and replaced them with a simple $ when an item sells for >90% of the max sale price.
 These tags only show up on small (2 square) items, as picking up larger items is dramatically less efficient.
 The $ tag will also show up on unidentified small items that are likely to have a max sale price.

+## Revealed Unique Names

+The names of unidentified unique items will also show up, as in some other filters.